Extended Parallel Corpus for Amharic-English Machine Translation: Baseline Systems

-We used the Moses \cite{DBLP:conf/acl/KoehnHBCFBCSMZDBCH07} toolkit to train PBSMT models.
-Our PBSMT baseline system had settings that were typically used by Ding et al. \cite{DBLP:conf/wmt/DingDKKP16}, Williams et al. \cite{DBLP:conf/wmt/WilliamsSNHHB16}, and Sennrich and Zhang \cite{DBLP:conf/acl/SennrichZ19}.
-For word alignment, we used GIZA++ \cite{DBLP:journals/coling/OchN03} and the grow-diag-final-and heuristic for symmetrization.
-We used the phrase-based reordering model \cite{DBLP:conf/naacl/KoehnOM03} with three different orientations: monotone, swap, and discontinuous in both backward and forward direction, being conditioned on both the source and target languages.
+Our phrase-based SMT baseline system had settings that were typically used by \newcite{DBLP:conf/wmt/DingDKKP16}, \newcite{DBLP:conf/wmt/WilliamsSNHHB16}, \newcite{DBLP:conf/aclnmt/KoehnK17}, and \newcite{DBLP:conf/acl/SennrichZ19}.
+We used the Moses \cite{DBLP:conf/acl/KoehnHBCFBCSMZDBCH07} toolkit to train phrase-based SMT models.
+First, we used GIZA++ \cite{DBLP:conf/acl/Och03} and the grow-diag-final-and heuristic for symmetrization for word alignment.
+Then, we used the phrase-based reordering model \cite{DBLP:conf/naacl/KoehnOM03} with three different orientations: monotone, swap, and discontinuous in backward and forward directions conditioned on the source and target languages.

 We used five-gram language models smoothed with the modified Kneser-Ney \cite{DBLP:conf/icassp/KneserN95}.
-KenLM \cite{DBLP:conf/wmt/Heafield11} language modeling toolkit was engaged for this purpose.
-We have not used extra big monolingual corpora for language models.
-They are no longer the exclusive advantages of PBSMT as NMT can also be benefited from them \cite{DBLP:conf/acl/SennrichZ19}.
+The system applied KenLM \cite{DBLP:conf/wmt/Heafield11} language modeling toolkit for this purpose.
+Initially, we have not used big monolingual corpora for language models.
+This is because they are no longer the exclusive advantages of phrase-based SMT, as NMT can also benefit from them \cite{DBLP:conf/acl/SennrichZ19}.
+Afterward, to prove this claim, we used the Contemporary Amharic Corpus\footnote{The corpus is available at: \url{http://dx.doi.org/10.24352/ub.ovgu-2018-144}} (CACO) \cite{gezmu-etal-2018-contemporary} for English-to-Amharic translation.

-The feature weights were tuned using MERT \cite{DBLP:conf/acl/Och03}.
-We also used k-best batch MIRA for tuning \cite{DBLP:conf/naacl/CherryF12} by selecting the highest-scoring development run with a return-best-dev setting.
+The feature weights were tuned using Minimum Error Rate Training (MERT) \cite{DBLP:conf/acl/Och03}.
+We also used the k-best batch Margin Infused Relaxed Algorithm (MIRA) for tuning \cite{DBLP:conf/naacl/CherryF12} by selecting the highest-scoring development run with a return-best-dev setting.

-In decoding, we applied cube pruning \cite{DBLP:conf/acl/HuangC07}, Minimum Bayes Risk decoding \cite{DBLP:conf/naacl/KumarB04}, a distortion limit of six, and the monotone-at-punctuation (do not reorder over punctuation) heuristic \cite{DBLP:conf/wmt/KoehnH09}.